 The TL is equipped with dual-stage, dual-threshold airbags for the driver and front passenger, and this system has been designed to meet federal safety regulations (FMVSS 208).
 The front airbags are designed to minimize the potential for airbag injury while providing head and chest protection for the front occupants in the event of a sufficient frontal collision.
 This front airbag system features additional sensors; front passenger seat weight sensors, and a driver's seat position sensor designed to enhance occupant protection.

-In the NCAP test the vehicle impacts a rigid barrier at 35 mph.
-During the IIHS front offset test, the vehicle impacts an offset deformable barrier at 40 mph with a 40-percent offset.
-The 2007 TL achieved a 5-Star rating for driver and passenger in the NCAP test and a GOOD rating for all points in the IIHS test, both garnering high rankings.
-Acura achieved these outstanding results with the implementation of pretensioners and load- limiting seat belts in conjunction with an energy-absorbing body structure that uses high-strength steel in critical locations.
+In the NCAP test, the vehicle impacts a rigid barrier at 35 mph.
+During the IIHS front offset test, the vehicle impacts 40-percent offset deformable barrier at 40 mph.
+The TL achieves a 5-Star rating for driver and passenger in the NCAP test and a GOOD rating for all points in the IIHS test.
+Acura achieved these outstanding results with the implementation of pretensioners and load-limiting seat belts, in conjunction with an energy-absorbing body structure that uses high-strength steel in critical locations.

-Computer simulations determined the critical load paths, allowing the usage of high-strength steel to be strategically place the usage of high-strength steel.
-The use of high-strength steel helps to reduce the overall weight of the vehicle and reduces the amount of intrusion to a passenger safety cage-the rigid perimeter that envelops the occupant during a collision.
+Computer simulations determined the critical load paths, allowing the usage of high-strength steel to be strategically placed.
+Furthermore, the use of high-strength steel helps to reduce overall weight of the vehicle and it reduces the amount of intrusion to a passenger safety cage-the rigid perimeter that envelops the occupant during a collision.

 In addition to evaluating injury projections in collisions, the IIHS also evaluates vehicles for damage resistance in low-speed collisions.
 IIHS conducts four tests at 5 mph-front flat impact, front 30-degree impact, rear flat impact, and rear pole impact.
-The combined damage sustained during these four tests is the overall repair cost.
+The combined damage sustained during these four tests is expressed in an overall repair cost.

 The target repair cost for these tests is less than the repair cost for the average TL competitor.
 The front and rear bumper systems on the TL get high marks.
 They incorporate high-strength rolled-form bumper beams and highly efficient thermoplastic energy absorbers to disperse low-speed collision energy.

-Introduced in the 2006 model year, the onboard Tire Pressure Monitoring System (TPMS) is equipped with location and pressure indicators that warn the driver when the air pressure drops considerably in any tire.
-This helps reduce the chance of losing control of the vehicle due to low air pressure.
-This is important because a slow leak, such as one that might be caused by a nail embedded through the tread, might not be detectable immediately but would, in time, cause significant air loss, loss of grip and potentially a blowout.
+An onboard Tire Pressure Monitoring System (TPMS) is equipped with location and pressure indicators that warn the driver when the air pressure drops considerably in any tire.
+This information helps reduce the chance of losing control of the vehicle due to low tire pressure.
+This is important because a slow leak, such as one that might be caused by a nail embedded through the tread, might not be detectable immediately but would, in time, cause significant air loss resulting in the reduction of tire of grip and potentially a blowout.

 A sensor mounted on each wheel continually monitors tire pressure and sends a coded signal to an initiator located inboard of the tire on the chassis.
 The information is then sent to an electronic control unit that compares the values of each tire against an acceptable set of values.